 First, before you start, decide on the size of the blanket you want to make.
 You need to figure that out first because depending on the size of the blanket, the amount of yarn will change, the time it will take you to make it will change and you might decide on a yarn and hook size a bit differently.

-Baby blankets come in a variety of sizes, from teeny to ones they can keep on using into their teens, so give it some thought.
+Baby blankets come in a variety of sizes, from teeny to ones they can keep on using into their teens, it can be a square blanket (like the receiving blanket) or a rectangular blanket (like the toddler blanket), so give it some thought.

 |Baby Blanket Name||Age – Purpose||Size|